Parlor Hawk

 Parlor Hawk is an American indie rock band founded in 2009 by award-winning designer Andrew Clifford Capener.
+Andrew Capener, started the band as the lead singer, leading the band with charisma.
+His wife, Elise Lauren Capener would go to every show to take photos.Andrew and Elise now live in San Clemente, CA. More about the lead singer Andrew: Andrew has three kids that he proudly raised in Southern California.
+Andrew made more music, partnering with his friend, and GRAMMY nominated producer Nate Pyfer.
+Together, they started VVE.

+VVE made music for the minimilist movie on Netflix, called less is more.
+Their music blew up.

+Parlor Hawk recently played at Valoure for their 20 year anniversary.
+A full packed venue, came and enjoyed them play, before The Moth and The Flame.

 History

 Hoarse & Roaring (2010-2012)

 Parlor Hawk released their debut album Hoarse & Roaring featuring a neofolk or indie folk sound in the summer of 2010.
 The album was produced by Joshua James (Joshua James, Isaac Russell), mixed by Todd Burke (Ben Harper, Jack Johnson) and mastered by Reuben Cohen (Edward Sharpe and the Magnetic Zeros, Bruno Mars).
 The album also features Brandon Campbell (Neon Trees) and Stuart Maxfield (Fictionist).

 Hoarse & Roaring was featured on the July 2010 iTunes Indie Spotlight Podcast.
 In December the album was featured on the iTunes Indie Spotlight page as a "Best of 2010 Singer/Songwriter Album".
 Music from the album also featured on a Yamaha/TuneCore Music Sampler which reached No. 1 on the Amazon.com Free MP3 Albums Chart with more than 20,000 downloads in the USA.
 In January 2011 their home state paper, The Salt Lake Tribune, singled the band out as 2011's Next Emerging Band.
 They also won an award for Best Acoustic Song (for "Saddest Song") in the Independent Music Awards (2012) and were nominated for Best Album Art Work.

 Parlor Hawk toured the United States in 2010 and 2011 with neofolk artist Joshua James and rock band Desert Noises.
 They later played a residency in Singapore in May 2011.
 Parlor Hawk have supported mainstream and indie acts on select dates including: the Civil Wars, Sharon Van Etten, the Weepies, Train, Priscilla Ahn, Matt Costa, Mindy Gledhill, and many more.